fuzzypawzz/JMDK/README.md

 Logic and state handling is written in plain testable JavaScript objects (presenters).

 The UI framework components are kept dumb.
-They receive their view models from the presenters and are generally only concerned with reactively rendering the DOM when the view models change.
+They receive their view models from the presenters and are generally only concerned with reactively rendering the DOM and routing DOM events to the presenters.

 ### Inversion Of Control